First Time Here?

-God designed marriage to be between one man and one woman.
-I do not believe in any version of marriage that says it is okay for spouses to have sex of any sort with other people or to invite other people into the exclusivity of their intimacy.
-Third parties in any way, whether they be in person or portrayed through elicit material such as pornography, is adultery.
-God hates adultery.
+I believe God designed marriage to be a covenant relationship between one man and one woman.
+I do not believe in any version of marriage that says it is okay for spouses to have sex of any sort with people other than their spouse or to invite other people into the exclusivity of their intimacy.

-God designed our sexual organs, including orgasm.
-(Kudos to you God!
-Definitely one of your shining moments).
+Kudos to you God!
+Definitely one of your shining moments.
 Sexual pleasure within marriage was His idea.
 He himself said that what He has created is good.
 That being the case, I believe that both a husband and a wife should feel free to initiate sex, nurture sex and fully enjoy sex with their spouse.

 Sex is not only for making babies, but also for having fun and for bonding a couple in profound, mysterious and tender ways.

 One flesh is about so much more than sex.
 It is about emotional, spiritual and physical connectedness.
 I believe the profound implications of sexual intimacy beyond the physical aspects are one of the reasons God wants sex to be kept within marriage.
 To say there is a lot at stake is an understatement.

 I'm not in the camp of "going at it alone" when it comes to solving problems in such an important relationship as the covenant of marriage.
 There are many, many Christian resources available, whether they be counseling, books, websites, etc. Isolation in our pain and confusion sucks.
 God is all about shedding light and inviting us to walk in it.